bnathyuw/aws-key-git-hook/FEATURES.md

 - Matches keys and secrets enclosed in single quotes
 - Matches keys and secrets enclosed in double quotes
 - Matches keys and secrets surrounded by whitespace
+- Doesn't complain when no files have been staged

 ## TO DO
 - Doesn't match strings of characters of not quite the right length